Victorian HIA New Homes Contract - 5 Things to check before signing (a checklist)

 • Avoid budget blowouts before they happen

-• Lock in a quality control processes
+• Lock in a quality control processes from the start

 • Save your future self a huge amount of stress